mlpack/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable separable functions](#differentiable-separable-functions).*

-DemonAdam is an Adam based optimzer.
+DemonAdam is an Adam based optimizer.
 DemonAdam is motivated by decaying the total contribution of a gradient to all future updates.

 #### Constructors